LSaldyt/unitary-proposal/README.md

 # Quantum Probabilistic Programming

 This proposal has been accepted!
 See the project [here](https://github.com/LSaldyt/curry).
+This proposal is getting to be pretty out-of-date, so check that page to see the latest.

 ## Synopsis and Introduction